 - a physical therapist if gross motor skills or overall muscle tone are of concern;

-- a geneticist if the child's medical or family history suggests the possibility of a neurobehavioral disorder of genetic origin (e.g., fragile X, Rett syndrome, dysmorphology).
+- a geneticist if the child’s medical or family history suggests the possibility of a neurobehavioral disorder of genetic origin (e.g., fragile X syndrome, Rett syndrome, dysmorphology).

 Cultural and Linguistic Considerations

-In bilingual children, CAS will influence production across all languages; however, errors may be manifested differently in each language.
+In children who speak more than one language, CAS will influence production across all languages; however, errors may be manifested differently in each language.

-SLPs consider the variation in complexity of vowels across languages when evaluating error patterns.
-Some languages have a greater number of vowel phonemes than other languages, and this may influence the overall frequency of errors and/or the impact on intelligibility.
+SLPs consider the variation in vowel systems across languages and the number of vowels within a language when evaluating error patterns.
+Some languages have a greater number of vowel phonemes than other languages, and this may influence intelligibility and/or the overall frequency of errors.

-In languages in which multisyllabic word productions are common early in development, CAS may manifest as metathesis, coalescence, syllable deletion, and other word-level errors due to the longer motor plan required for production.
-In contrast, CAS may be more likely to manifest in vowel errors and inconsistent consonant production in the early speech development of children in language environments with a higher frequency of single-syllable words, such as English.
+In languages where multisyllabic word productions are common early in development, CAS may manifest as metathesis, coalescence, syllable deletion, and other word-level errors due to the longer motor plan required to produce these words.
+In languages with a higher frequency of single-syllable words, CAS may be more likely to manifest in vowel errors and inconsistent consonant production in the early stages of speech development.

-Word and syllable structure, including frequency of consonant clusters, in a given language may also influence errors.
-For example, English has many one-syllable words with final consonants and consonant clusters, which may result in high levels of cluster reduction, final consonant deletion, and unstressed syllable deletion for children with CAS.
+Word and syllable structure (e.g., frequency of consonant clusters) in a language may also influence errors.
+For example, English has many one-syllable words with final consonants and consonant clusters.
+In children with CAS, this may result in more frequent cluster reduction, final consonant deletion, and unstressed syllable deletion.

-- Reliance on earlier mastered sounds may be noted across all languages spoken by a child.
+- They may rely on earlier mastered sounds across all languages spoken.

-- Productions may appear to be more common in one language than the other for bilingual children with CAS, but the difference may be due to the relative ease of the phonemic inventory and word structure in a given language, rather than an indication of language choice or dominance.
+- They may appear to favor or use one language over another, but the difference may be due to the relative ease of the phonemic inventory and word structure in that language rather than an indication of language choice or dominance.

 Diagnosis Under 3 Years Of Age

-Diagnosis of CAS in children under 3 is challenging for a variety of reasons, including
+Diagnosis of CAS in children under 3 years of age is challenging for a variety of reasons, including

 - the potential presence of developmental disabilities and/or comorbid conditions;